 Warts are skin growths that are caused by the human papillomavirus (HPV).
-There are more than 60 kinds of HPV, some of which tend to cause warts on the skin.
+There are more than 100 kinds of HPV, some of which can cause warts on the skin.
 HPV stimulates quick growth of cells on the skin's outer layer.
 In most cases, common warts appear on the fingers, near the fingernails, or on the hands.
-Certain types of HPV can also cause warts to appear in the genital area.
+Certain types of HPV can cause warts to appear in the genital area.

 Types of Warts

-- Plantar warts: This type of wart usually appears as flesh-colored or light brown lumps that are flecked with small clotted blood vessels that appear as tiny black dots.
-Plantar warts appear on the soles of the feet.
+- Plantar warts: This type of wart usually appears as a flesh-colored or light brown lump flecked with small clotted blood vessels that look like tiny black dots.
+Plantar warts affect the soles of the feet.

 - Genital warts: Genital warts can appear in the pubic area, on the genitals, in or around the anus, and/or in the vagina.
 They look like small flesh-colored, pink, or red growths.
-The warts may look similar to the small parts of a cauliflower or they may be very tiny and difficult to see.
+The warts may look similar to the small parts of a cauliflower, or they may be very tiny and difficult to see.
 They often appear in clusters of three or four, and may grow and spread rapidly.
-They usually are not painful, although they may cause mild pain, bleeding, and itching.
-HPV infection is the most common sexually transmitted disease in North America and certain forms of the virus can cause cervical cancer.
+They usually aren't painful, although they may cause mild pain, bleeding, and itching.
+HPV infection is the most common sexually transmitted disease in North America.
+Certain forms of the virus can cause cervical cancer.

 - Flat warts: This type of wart is more common in teens and children than in adults.
-Flat warts are smoother, flatter, and smaller than other warts and they generally occur on the face.
-Flat warts also can appear on the legs, especially among females.
+Flat warts are smoother, flatter, and smaller than other warts, and they generally occur in groups on your face.
+Flat warts also can appear on the legs, especially among girls and women.

 How Are Warts Treated?

-In most cases, warts found on the skin are harmless and can disappear without treatment.
+In most cases, warts on the skin are harmless and may go away without treatment.
+That includes flat warts, though they may take a few months or even years to go away.
 However, genital warts should be evaluated by a doctor.

-Sometimes, warts may recur after treatment and more than one type of treatment may be necessary.
-Although practitioners attempt to clear warts quickly, most methods require multiple treatments.
-Treatments may include:
+Warts sometimes come back after treatment, and you may need more than one type of treatment.
+Although doctors try to clear warts quickly, most methods to remove them require multiple treatments.
+Treatments include:

-- Cantharidin: This substance, an extract of a blister beetle and applied to the skin, forms a blister around the wart.
-After cantharidin is applied, the area is covered with a bandage.
-The blister lifts the wart off the skin so the doctor can remove the dead portion of the wart.
+- Cantharidin: This substance is made with an extract of a blister beetle.
+It's applied to the skin and forms a blister around the wart.
+Then the area is covered with a bandage.
+The blister lifts the wart off the skin.

-- Other medications: These include bleomycin, which is injected into a wart to kill a virus, and Aldara, an immunotherapy drug that comes in the form of a prescription cream.
-Although Aldara is stated for genital warts, it is modestly effective on other types of warts.
+- Other medications: These include bleomycin, which is injected into a wart to kill the virus that causes it, and imiquimod (Aldara, Zyclara), an immunotherapy drug that stimulates your immune system to fight off the wart virus.
+It comes as a prescription cream.
+Although imiquimod is approved for genital warts, it can also work fairly well on other types of warts.

-- Minor surgery: When warts cannot be removed by other therapies, surgery may be used to cut away the wart.
-The base of the wart will be destroyed using an electric needle or by cryosurgery (deep freezing).
+- Minor surgery: When warts can't be removed by other therapies, a doctor can do surgery to cut away the wart.
+They'll destroy the base of the wart using an electric needle or by cryosurgery (deep freezing).

-- Laser surgery: This procedure utilizes an intense beam of light (laser) to burn and destroy wart tissue.
+- Laser surgery: This procedure uses an intense beam of light (a laser) to burn and destroy wart tissue.